Great Yarmouth

 Great Yarmouth (/ˈjɑːrməθ/ YAR-məth), often called Yarmouth, is a seaside town which gives its name to the wider Borough of Great Yarmouth in Norfolk, England; it straddles the River Yare and is located 20 mi east of Norwich.
 Its fishing industry, mainly for herring, shrank after the mid-20th century and has all but ended.
 North Sea oil from the 1960s supplied an oil rig industry that services offshore natural gas rigs; more recently, offshore wind power and other renewable energy industries have ensued.
+In 2021 the built up area had a population of 28,985.

 Yarmouth has been a resort since 1760 and a gateway from the Norfolk Broads to the North Sea.
 Holidaymaking rose when a railway opened in 1844, bringing easier, cheaper access and some new settlements.
 Wellington Pier opened in 1854, and Britannia Pier in 1858.
 Through the 20th century, Yarmouth boomed as a resort, with a promenade, pubs, trams, fish-and-chip shops, theatres, the Pleasure Beach, the Sea Life Centre, the Hippodrome Circus, the Time and Tide Museum and a Victorian seaside Winter Garden in cast iron and glass.